mteu/version-bumper/README.md

 }
 ```

-Release can be made by the
+A release can be created by the
 [`Version\VersionReleaser`](src/Version/VersionReleaser.php) class:

 ```php